 Considering a stochastic evolutionary process of network formation for collaboration networks between firms which later compete in a Cournot oligopoly, we find that the long-run equilibria, i.e. the stochastically stable networks, exhibit interesting properties.
 First, we get a generically unique selection of the pairwise stable networks.
 Second, the size of the dominant group is monotonically decreasing in the cost of link formation.
 For a certain cost range, static stability notions, like pairwise stable and pairwise Nash stable networks, do not exhibit such a monotonicity property.
 Third, there exists a lower threshold on the size of the dominant group such that below that threshold only the empty network is pairwise stable.
 This may be interpreted in a way such that there needs to be a number of firms to join a certain project in order for the project to succeed in the long-run.
-Interestingly, our fourth observation of the long-run equilibria is that these stochastically stable networks are usually not contained in the set of pairwise Nash stable networks.
-Thus, even though firms may be better off leaving the dominant group, in the long-run the large networks survive.
-Comparing the stochastically stable networks with efficient networks, we find that for some cost range the stochastically stable networks do not have the correct network structure, while simulation shows that for all values of linking costs stochastically stable networks appear to be under-connected.
+Comparing the stochastically stable networks with efficient networks, we find that for some cost range the stochastically stable networks have a structure which can be excluded as an efficient network, while simulation shows that for all values of linking costs non-empty and non-complete stochastically stable networks appear to be under-connected.
+A policy implication of these findings is thus to subsidize R&D collaboration since lower linking costs lead to networks with higher social welfare.

-An important implication of our findings is that a decrease in link formation costs induces an increase of the number of connections for a subset of (well-connected) firms and the accession of some firms to the well connected 'core', whereas the remaining firms stay isolated.
+An important implication of our findings is that a decrease in link formation costs induces an increase in the number of connections for a subset of (well-connected) firms and the accession of some firms to the well connected 'core', whereas the remaining firms stay isolated.
 The empirical evidence of an increasing number of R&D connections (e.g. Roijakkers and Hagedoorn [19]) suggests that costs of R&D links, relative to the market returns, are decreasing over time.
 Our results suggest that the distribution across firms of newly formed links should have heavy tails with a few firms adding a large number of links, few firms (the well connected ones) adding a few and many firms adding none.
 Also our findings concerning the relationship between linking costs and average industry profits provide an empirically testable hypothesis.
 An empirical evaluation of these qualitative implications of our analysis is left for future research.